Due to their breeding, no two Goldendoodles are alike.

 However, if you’re looking for a guard dog, the Goldendoodle may not be right for the job.
 They tend to bond easily with strangers.
 Their desire to be with the family they love results in substantial separation anxiety.
 They won’t do well if they are left alone, but they travel rather well.

-These dogs need a high protein diet to keep up with their high energy that they expend rapidly.
+These dogs need a high-protein diet to keep up with the high energy that they expend rapidly.
 They’ll eat dry kibble just as happily as they’ll eat wet food, but high-fat options provide their brain with the omega-3s that they need to nourish their brain as well.

 Goldendoodles come in different types of fur.
 They do not need a lot of grooming and are relatively low-maintenance.
 Like any other dog, they need their fur brushed regularly to prevent tangles and eliminate any hairs that have been shed.
 Speak with a groomer to discuss the many different haircuts from which you can choose.
 After all, they are part-poodle!

 These dogs also suffer from ear infections, so regular cleaning of the ears is necessary.
 They also need regular nail trims and teeth cleaning.

 Goldendoodles are very easy to train.
 For anyone that is a first-time dog owner, you’ll be pleasantly pleased that it won’t require much of your time and effort.
 These dogs are intelligent and can pick up commands quickly.
 With a good attitude and positive reinforcement, training your dog can be a rewarding experience.

 These dogs do need regular and consistent exercise for their active personality.
 They will require a minimum of 20 to 30 minutes of exercise daily which will prevent them from becoming bored and lethargic in daily life.
 Whether they get the workout from a walk or two, or you let them go outside to play, they’ll still be happy.